f5devcentral/f5-velos-training/docs/velos_components.rst

 Power Supplies & Controllers
 ============================

 The VELOS CX410 ships with 2 power supplies.
 Additional power supplies can be added to provide N+1 or N+N redundancy.
 The initial version of VELOS supports AC power, and up to 4 power supplies (each with their own input) can be installed within the chassis.
-A DC power version of the chassis will be available in mid-CY21.
+A DC power version of the chassis is also available.
 Power supplies are removable from the front of the unit, by removing the LCD panel assembly.

 .. image:: images/velos_components/image3.png
   :width: 45%